Luzkan/Scala/Tasklist9/README.md

 # **Task #3**

 ## Implement method `periodically` that takes the number of repetitions and pause-timer as arguments.
-Method should make use of daemons.
+The method should make use of daemons.

 ```scala
 object Task3 extends App {